-CSCI223R Advanced Programming Seminar
+CSCI223R Advanced Programming

-This course enhances the student's understanding and skill in the use of compiled and structured programming languages such as Visual Basic, Java and C++.
-This course introduces students to legacy programming languages such as COBOL and FORTRAN.
-Techniques such as data structures, library files and extended functions are covered in accordance with modular programming principles.
-Object-oriented programming theory and skills are applied with particular emphasis on classes, members, functions, and inheritance.
+This course enhances the student's understanding and skill in the use of compiled and structured programming languages.
+Techniques such as data structures, library files and extended functions, array, structure and dynamic memory allocation are covered including modular programming principles.
+Students are introduced to Object-Oriented Programming (OOP) theory and skills including topics such as objects, classes, encapsulation, abstraction, modularity, inheritance, polymorphism, members, functions, and inheritance.
 Database dataset access and Web integration are covered to increase the student's ability to manipulate data through programming.
-(Prerequisites: CSCI125R, CSCI175R, CSCI185R and CSCI197R)
+(Prerequisites: CSCI174R)